maurogeorge/beanstalk-test/README.md

 # beanstalk-test

-This project is a [Rails](http://rubyonrails.org/) application used to SOMETHING.
+This project is a [Rails](http://rubyonrails.org/) application used to test [AWS Elastic Beanstalk](http://aws.amazon.com/pt/elasticbeanstalk/).

 ## Dependencies